AlekseyNoir/AlekseyNoir/README.md

 - 👋 Hi, I’m @AlekseyNoir
 - 👀 I’m interested in work and in the development of my skills
-- 🌱 I’m currently learning JavaScript, node.js , TypeScript , deno, Express.js.As well i know basic HTML, CSS , jQuery , React.js
+- 🌱 I’m currently learning JavaScript, Node.js , TypeScript , Express.js.As well i know basic HTML, CSS , React.js.
+Intrested in Dart(Flutter).
 -⌨🖱 I’m looking for a job.
 I'm very intrested in new team and workplace -🔔I have no work experience.
 Self-taught.
 - 📫 How to reach me: https://t.me/alxkovnoir